kimdurante/gis-workshop-waml-template/index.md

 ## EarthWorks

-EarthWorks is Stanford's federated search portal for geospatial data and maps.
+EarthWorks is Stanford's federated search catalog for geospatial data and maps.
 This application is implemented using GeoBlacklight, a community-driven software project focused on discovery and access of geographic information.